 Our classes impart the skills of hula with an appreciation for the cultural values of Hawai’i.
 In learning hula kahiko (ancient style), hula ‘auana (modern style), and oli (Hawaiian chant), our students learn about the history, legends, spirituality, language, and land of Hawaiʻi.

 Our Kumu creates a warm and welcoming environment for students that is inspiring, educational, and uplifting.
 Kumu Andrea’s teaching style is supportive and encouraging, and accessible to people of all ages, backgrounds, and movement abilities.
-Our classes and students are also supported by our alakaʻi Lisa Bailey and Tia McLean, and our kumu kokua Andree Thompson.
+Our classes and students are also supported by our alakaʻi (teaching assistants) Lisa Bailey and Tia McLean.

-Community Hula provides an opportunity for all our haumana to dance together, regardless of level or years of experience.
+Community Hula provides an opportunity for all our haumana to dance together, regardless of level or years of experience or age.
 Brand new beginners, as well as kane, wahine, and opio (youth 12+) are welcome to attend.
 Classes include the same elements as Papa Pala'a, described below.

 Beginner Wahine (Women) ~ Papa Palaʻa

-This mixed-level beginner class is for brand new students, beginners, and those who want to learn hula at a more relaxed pace.
-Our students gain a strong foundation in hula basics, including steps, beginning level hula dances, and an introduction to oli (Hawaiian chant).
+This mixed-level beginner class is for brand new students, beginners, and those who want to learn hula at a more relaxed pace, with ample repetition to reinforce skills and retention.
+Our students gain a strong foundation in hula basics, including steps, hula dances appropriate to this level in both kahiko and 'auana styles, and an introduction to oli (Hawaiian chant).

 Keiki (Kids ages 4 to 8) ~ Papa Kupukupu